 - A policy statement to express approval or disapproval.

 - Legislation which amend municipal codes and make laws.

 - A formal proposal for action.

 Pursuant to the Charter, no later than the day following final passage or adoption by the Board, the Clerk of the Board (Clerk) shall transmit to the Mayor ordinances and resolutions with the record of Supervisors who voted for or against the legislation or were absent or excused.
-Within 10 calendar days of receipt of legislation, the Mayor shall return the legislation to the Clerk.
-If the 10th day is a weekday, the Mayor has until 5:00pm to return legislation.
-If the 10th day is a weekend day, the Mayor must transmit to the Clerk by the end of that day by 5:00pm.
+Within 10 calendar days of receipt of legislation, the Mayor shall return the legislation to the Clerk of the Board.
+If the 10th day is a weekday, the Mayor has until 5:00 p.m. on that day to return legislation.
+If the 10th day is a weekend, the Mayor, attested by a witness, must sign legislation by midnight on the 10th day and return to Clerk of the Board on the following Monday by 8:00 a.m.

 The Mayor has three choices in accordance with Board Rule 2.14 :

-- Sign the legislation, in which case it becomes law;
+Sign the legislation, in which case it becomes law in accordance with Board Rule 2.16 relating to the effective date of legislation.

-- Disapprove or veto the legislation, in which case the Board may override the veto and approve the legislation within 30 days by an affirmative vote of not less than two-thirds of the full Board, eight votes.
+Disapprove and veto the legislation, in which case the Board may override the veto and approve the legislation within 30 days by an affirmative vote of not less than two-thirds of the full Board, eight votes in accordance with Board Rule 2.16 relating to the effective date of the legislation.

 The Final Action date varies from the Effective Date for a variety of reasons, including, but not limited to, those relating to ordinances listed under ‘Effective Dates’ below.
 For resolutions, the Final Action date is the approval date when the Mayor executes the legislation.
 For motions, the Final Action date is the approval date and action by the Board of Supervisors.
 For charter amendments and initiative ordinances, the Final Action date is, if and when, the amendment is approved by the voters of the City and County of San Francisco.